conda/conda-libmamba-solver/docs/dev/sharded.md

 This document provides an overview on how `conda-libmamba-solver` implements [CEP-16 Sharded Repodata](https://conda.org/learn/ceps/cep-0016).

-Sharded Repodata splits repodata.json into an index of package names `repodata_shards.msgpack.zst` to shard hashes.
+Sharded Repodata splits repodata.json into an index of package names to shard hashes, in `repodata_shards.msgpack.zst`.
 A shard contains repodata for every package file with a given name.
 Since shards are named after a hash of their contents, they can be cached without having to check the server for freshness.
-Individual shards only need to change when an individual package has changed, so only the much smaller `repodata_shards.msgpack.zst` is fetched repeatedly.
+Individual shards only need to change when an individual package has changed, so only the much smaller index has to be re-fetched often.

 ## Sharded Repodata in conda-libmamba-solver